-- 2.1.8 The coast station operator chooses the calling frequencies which are most suitable for the ship's location. - 2.1.8.1 After checking as far as possible that there are no calls in progress, the coast station operator initiates the transmission of the sequence on one of the frequencies chosen.
-Transmission on any one frequency should be limited to no more than 2 call sequences separated by intervals of at least 45 s to allow for reception of an acknowledgement from the ship, or exceptionally (see Recommendation ITU-R M.493) to one "call attempt" consisting of up to five transmissions. - 2.1.8.2 If appropriate, a "call attempt" may be transmitted, which may include the transmission of the same call sequence on other frequencies (if necessary with a change of working frequency information to correspond to the same band as the calling frequency) made in turn at intervals of not less than 5 min, following the same pattern as in § 2.1.8.1.
+2.1.8 The coast station operator chooses the calling frequencies which are most suitable for the ship's location.

+2.1.8.1 After checking as far as possible that there are no calls in progress, the coast station operator initiates the transmission of the sequence on one of the frequencies chosen.
+Transmission on any one frequency should be limited to no more than 2 call sequences separated by intervals of at least 45 s to allow for reception of an acknowledgement from the ship.

+2.1.8.2 If appropriate, a "call attempt" may be transmitted, which may include the transmission of the same call sequence on other frequencies (if necessary with a change of working frequency information to correspond to the same band as the calling frequency) made in turn at intervals of not less than 5 min, following the same pattern as in § 2.1.8.1.